ingcloud-fr/cks-labs/README.md

-# 🛡️ CKS Labs
+# 🛡️ Kubernetes Labs

-- A series of labs to practice for the CKS.
+- A series of labs to practice Kubernetes (CKS,etc).
 - To be used with the Kubernetes cluster available here: https://github.com/ingcloud-fr/vagrant-virtualbox-kubernetes

 ## 🛠️ HowTo